flicstar/flicstar.github.io/_posts/2022-05-05-editing-open-source.md

 * Is the writer a non-native speaker?
 * Have they ever contributed before?

 I don't go for brutal edits with a heavy red pen, I tend to dial my editing back a bit.
 Of course, I polish the writing and try to add value to the finished piece, but not at the expense of my author's psyche.
+If an article needs more substantial changes, I'll try to occupy a space of [collaborative writing](https://flicstar.com/collaboration-in-tech-writing) rather than heavy-handed editing.
+(We're all in this together!)

 As an open source advocate, I believe in the importance of non-code contributions for the health of any project. **Editing lightly in open source sustains non-code contributions.** If people know there is a friendly editor (who is not TOO heavy with the red pen), they're more likely to write the next blog post, community sprint review, or team retrospective.